AuriconBela/Solitaire/Presentation/BoardDrawer_README.md

   - `Occupied` cells: Display marble icons using the marble brush from Constants
   - `Empty` cells: Show as light gray cells with grid lines
   - `Banned` cells: Not drawn (background color shows through)
+  - **Selected cells**: Highlighted with yellow border when Board.Selected is not null
 - **Boundary Drawing**: Draws a precise cross-shaped boundary that follows the exact contours of valid cells using the boundary pen from Constants

 ### Customization Properties